Link Search Menu Expand Document

 Ingredients:

 • Hyper-V Virtual infrastructure must have been added to the backup infrastructure and properly configured.
-That means adding Hyper-V clusters (recommended) or standalone Hyper-V hosts.

 • You need the VM has at least one successfully created restore point.